kr15h/projection-mapping-with-rpi/slides.md

 ---

+# [fit] Facts About
-## Facts About Krisjanis Rijnieks
+# [fit] Krisjanis Rijnieks

  - From Riga, Latvia
  - Studied New Media at the Helsinki Media Lab
- - Currently is a part of the Fab Lab Berlin family
+ - Currently is a part of Fab Lab Berlin
+ - Developer of ofxPiMapper, runs projection mapping workshops
- - Is developing ofxPiMapper and running projection mapping workshops
+ - Interested in projects connected to creative coding, digital fabrication and projection mapping
- - Likes Spektrum Berlin

 ![left filtered](images/krisjanis-rijnieks-photo-by-irina-spicaka.png)

 ---

+# [fit] More About
-## More About Krisjanis Rijnieks
+# [fit] Krisjanis Rijnieks

 **Website**
 http://rijnieks.lv